sonata-nfv/son-sp-infrabstract/README.md

 ## Automated Tests

 * Run unit test using maven:
-* `maven test`
+** `mvn test`
-** The very first test sends a puppet addVim request coming from a mock of the MsgBus through the Adaptor component.
+*** The very first test sends a puppet addVim request coming from a mock of the MsgBus through the Adaptor component.
 The adaptor parse it and create an empty VLSP Wrapper